-- 1. This is an action for compensatory and punitive damages for torts in violation of international and domestic law.
-Plaintiffs institute this action against Defendant Yusuf Abdi Ali, a.k.a.
-Tokeh ("Abdi Ali") for his responsibility for the torture; cruel, inhuman or degrading treatment or punishment; and arbitrary detention of Plaintiff Jane Doe and for the attempted extrajudicial killing; torture; cruel, inhuman or degrading treatment or punishment; and arbitrary detention of Plaintiff John Doe.
-Plaintiffs also bring claims for war crimes and crimes against humanity against Defendant Abdi Ali. - 2.
-Plaintiffs allege that Defendant Abdi Ali is personally liable for, or exercised command responsibility over or conspired with or aided and abetted subordinates in the Fifth Battalion of the Somali National Army, or person or groups acting in coordination with the Fifth
+1. This is an action for compensatory and punitive damages for torts in violation of international and domestic law.
+Plaintiff brings this action against Defendant Yusuf Abdi Ali, a.k.a.
+Tokeh ("Abdi Ali") for his responsibility for the attempted extrajudicial killing; torture; cruel, inhuman or degrading treatment or punishment; and arbitrary detention of Plaintiff.
+Plaintiff also brings claims for war crimes and crimes against humanity against Defendant Abdi Ali.

-Battalion or under their control, to commit, acts of attempted extrajudicial killing; torture; crimes against humanity; war crimes; cruel, inhuman or degrading treatment or punishment; and arbitrary detention.
-Accordingly, Plaintiffs assert that Defendant Abdi Ali is liable under domestic and international law for their injuries, pain and suffering.
+2. Plaintiff alleges that Defendant Abdi Ali is personally liable for, or exercised command responsibility over or conspired with or aided and abetted subordinates in the Fifth Battalion of the Somali National Army, or person or groups acting in coordination with the Fifth Battalion or under their control, to commit acts of attempted extrajudicial killing; torture; crimes against humanity; war crimes; cruel, inhuman or degrading treatment or punishment; and arbitrary detention.
+Accordingly, Plaintiff asserts that Defendant Abdi Ali is liable under domestic and international law for their injuries, pain and suffering.